-LEAD 7100 (6), 7101 (6), and 7102 (6): Dissertation-in-Practice (18 Total Credits)
+LEAD 7100 (6 credits), 7101 (6 credits), and 7102 (6 credits): Dissertation-in-Practice (18 Total Credits)

-Participants will pursue independent action research and write a dissertation in practice under the supervision of a faculty member who serves as the dissertation in practice chair, and two other members of the dissertation in practice committee.
-The dissertation in practice is an authentic undertaking that identifies a complex issue, concern, or practice in the organizational setting; develops and applies meaningful solutions through disciplined, reflective inquiry; and measures and analyzes the actions and results for the impact made.
+Participants will continue to pursue independent action research and write a dissertation-in-practice under the supervision of DiP chair (and committee if applicable).
+The DiP is an authentic undertaking that identifies a complex issue, concern, or practice in the organizational setting; develops and applies meaningful solutions through disciplined, reflective inquiry; and measures and analyzes the actions and results for the impact made.